 If your crypto is seen as a capital asset, whenever you dispose of your capital asset, you’ll pay Capital Gains Tax on any profit.
 Disposals of a capital asset include:

-Remember, most countries have a capital gains allowance, whereby you are only taxed for capital gains on amounts over this allowance.
-For example, in the UK the allowance is £12,300.
-Australia offers no such allowance, instead Australian gains held longer than 1 year receive a 50% Capital Gains Tax discount.
+Remember, Australian gains held longer than 1 year receive a 50% Capital Gains Tax discount.
 In other words, HODLing is a good idea.

-All this said, let's take a look at the most common DeFi transactions and how they might be taxed under the current ATO guidance.
+All this said, let's take a look at the most common DeFi transactions and when they might be taxed as capital gains under the current ATO guidance.

 Trading on dexes